-Thank you for choosing the Thecus 1U4500 1U Rackmount Storage Server.
-The Thecus 1U4500 is an easy-to-use storage server that allows a dedicated approach to storing and distributing data on a network.
+Thank you for choosing the Thecus N5200 IP Storage Server.
+The Thecus N5200 is an easy-to-use storage server that allows a dedicated approach to storing and distributing data on a network.
 Data reliability is ensured with RAID features that provide data security and recovery-over one Terabyte of storage is available using RAID 5 and RAID 6.
-Gigabit Ethernet ports enhance network efficiency, allowing the 1U4500 to take over file management functions, increase application and data sharing and provide faster data response.
-The 1U4500 offers data mobility with a disk roaming feature that lets you hot swap working hard drives for use in another 1U4500, securing the continuity of data in the event of hardware failure.
-The 1U4500 allows data consolidation and sharing between Windows (SMB/CIFS), UNIX/Linux, and Apple OS X environments, and its user-friendly GUI supports multiple languages.
-Take the time now to read through this user's manual and get the most out of your 1U4500.
+Gigabit Ethernet ports enhance network efficiency, allowing the N5200 to take over file management functions, increase application and data sharing and provide faster data response.
+The N5200 offers data mobility with a disk roaming feature that lets you hot swap working hard drives for use in another N5200, securing the continuity of data in the event of hardware failure.
+The N5200 allows data consolidation and sharing between Windows (SMB/CIFS), UNIX/Linux, and Apple OS X environments.
+The N5200's user-friendly GUI supports multiple languages.